pixist/pixist.github.io/PRD.md

   - Role selection stacks vertically
   - Controls use larger touch targets (min 44px) for all buttons
   - Collapsible sections for advanced controls
+  - Mode selection buttons (Cycle-by-Cycle/Continuous) stack vertically or use full width on mobile
+  - Cycle navigation buttons (Previous/Repeat/Next) use equal width distribution on mobile
-  - Bottom button bar for primary play/pause/stop controls on student view
+  - Bottom button bar for primary play/stop controls on student view
   - Sliders with large thumb targets for easy mobile adjustment
   - Presence component collapses to icon badges on very small screens